nithsubr/Personal_Activity_Monitor_Analysis/index.md

 &nbsp;

 ##Pre-Processing: Principal Component Analysis (PCA)

 We would like to use Principal Component Analysis to find the components that capture majority of the variances in Training dataset.
-The below graph shows the outcome of PCA -

-1. Line: Cumulative percentages of variance (line) explained by the components

-2. Bars: Variances explained by individual components.

 ```r